EnesKaraosman/SwiftyChat/README.md

         // for a specific case, simply return EmptyView like below;
         return EmptyView().embedInAnyView()
     }
 }
+// ▼ Implement in case ChatMessageKind.carousel
+.onCarouselItemAction { (url: URL?, message: ChatMessage) in
+    // Here you can use the metadata of selected item in carousel }
 // ▼ Implement in case ChatMessageKind.quickReply
 .onQuickReplyItemSelected { quickReply in